 The Museums Galleries Scotland website lists over 300 museums in Scotland.
 They vary in size from the National Museum of Scotland with many employees to small local museums with very few employees and often run largely by volunteers.

-Creative and Cultural Skills have a great website getintoheritage which covers careers information, jobs and opportunities in the heritage and culture sector, including conservation work.
+The Creative and Cultural Skills website has a careers section called Creative Choices which covers careers information, jobs and opportunities in the heritage and culture sector, including conservation work.

 The following organisation(s) may be able to provide further information.